Litigation and eligibility: Germany

 Q: Under what circumstances, if any, will a court consider granting a preliminary injunction?
 How often does this happen?

-First, the infringement must inflict irreparable damage on the patent owner.
+First, the infringement must inflict irreparable damage on the patent holder.
 Both infringement and validity must be apparent.
 Validity can be assumed to be apparent if, for example, the patent has already been the subject of post-grant validity proceedings.
 Preliminary injunctions are immediately enforceable.
 In practice, the patent owner must file a request for an injunction within four weeks of becoming aware of the patent infringement – the sooner, the better.

 Preliminary injunctions are granted frequently, especially in connection with trade fairs.